xEdziu/authBase/README.md

 authBase is using a PHPMailer-5.2-stable version, documentation here: [PHPMailer](https://github.com/PHPMailer/PHPMailer/tree/5.2-stable).

-Some files contains a ready PHPMailer function which is prepared to send
+Some files contains a ready PHPMailer function which is prepared to send email.

 Files in authBase are predicted to use AJAX or jQuery.